-Parents will be able to register for the test from 5th May 2020.
-It is recommended that parents do this on-line.
+Parents will be able to register for the test from Monday 10th May 2021.
+It is recommended that parents do this online.
 Paper copies of the registration form will also be available from Warwickshire Admissions or The Grammar Schools in Birmingham.
 If you are posting a registration form you are strongly advised to take steps to ensure your form is received prior to the deadline, such as recorded delivery.
 Please ensure that any recorded delivery receipt has the postcode printed electronically on it.

 Parents should be aware that registering for the 11+ test is not the same as applying for a school place- see the section 'Applications for a School Place'.
-Parents must submit an application for a place to their home local authority by 31st October 2020.
+Parents must submit an application for a place to their home local authority by 11:59pm on Sunday 31st October 2021.
 Failure to do so will mean your application is considered late, even if your 11+ registration was submitted on time.

-The closing date for registrations is 11.59pm on Friday 26th June 2020.
+The closing date for registrations is 11.59pm on Wednesday 30th June 2021.
 All registrations will be acknowledged.
 If you do not receive an acknowledgement by post within 14 working days you should contact either Warwickshire Admissions or The Grammar Schools in Birmingham (depending to whom you originally submitted your registration form).

-Details of test venue will be sent to parents by Warwickshire Admissions by Monday 17th August 2020 onwards.
+11+ testing session information packs will be sent to parents who have registered their child to sit the Warwickshire 2022 entry 11+ Selection Test by the deadline, by Warwickshire Admissions from Monday 16th August 2021 onwards.
 This will include a "fit and well" sheet which must be brought to the test session with a photograph of the child sitting the test.
 This photograph must be signed and dated by the Headteacher of your child's school or, if your child is home educated, by a responsible person drawn from the range of professions acceptable for passport identification purposes.
 Warwickshire Admissions reserves the right to contact your child's school (or the person who has verified your child's identity) and to share the photograph with them for the purpose of establishing proof of identity as part of the entrance test process.